HaotianXue/AttenRE/README.md

 # Deep_Relation_Extraction
 ### Author: Haotian Xue
 ### Supervisor: Prof. Dongwoo Kim (http://dongwookim-ml.github.io/)
-Extract relation within unstructured sentence by using deep learning techniques
+Extract relation within unstructured sentence by using deep learning models

 A relation knowledge graph is consisted of directed graph where a node is a triple (entity_1, relation, entity_2).